 Clutter affects your brain’s ability to concentrate and process information.
 (142)

-If either clutter or multitasking is a problem for you, we’ve got help.
+If either clutter or multitasking is a problem for you, we’ve got articles on our site that can help.

-Learn two simple but effective antidotes to multitasking in The Cognitive Costs of Multitasking.
+Learn two simple but effective antidotes to multitasking in 7 Ways Multitasking Hurts Brain Health and Performance.

-- A healthy lifestyle is the foundation for a fit and resilient brain and a good memory.
+First, adopt a brain-healthy lifestyle — the foundation of a fit and resilient brain and a good memory.